matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 because Alice can trust the QR code that Bob displays, and Bob can trust Alice to tell him the result of the verification.

+#### Self-verification

+QR codes can also be used by a user to verify their own devices.
+These examples shows Alice verifying two devices, one of them (Osborne2) having cross-signing already set up, and the other one (Dynabook) having just logged in.

+In the first example, Osborne2 scans Dynabook:

+1. Alice logs into her new Dynabook and wants other users to be able to trust it via cross-signing, and to trust other devices via cross-signing.
+2. Dynabook retrieves Alice's public cross-signing key from the server, and displays a QR code that encodes:
+   - Alice's user ID,
+   - Dynabook's device key,
+   - what it thinks Alice's master key is, as the `other_user_key` parameter, and
+   - a random shared secret.

+   Note that in this case, the QR code does not include Alice's master key in a `key_<key_id>` parameter, since Dynabook does not know whether it is trusted or not.
+3. Osborne2 scans the QR code displayed by Dynabook.
+At this point, Osborne2 knows Dynabook's device key and can sign it with the self-signing key and upload the signature, and can trust Dynabook for sending secrets via SSSS.
+   It also knows that Dynabook has the correct cross-signing key.
+4. Osborne2 tells Alice that the scan was successful, and sends the `reciprocate` message containing the shared secret.
+5. Upon receipt of the `reciprocate` message, Dynabook (after checking the shared secret) confirms with Alice that she successfully scanned the QR code.
+6. Alice confirms.
+7. Dynabook now knows that it can trust Alice's cross-signing keys that it fetched from the server.

+In the second example, Dynabook scans Osborne2:

+1. Alice logs into her new Dynabook and wants other users to be able to trust it via cross-signing, and to trust other devices via cross-signing.
+2. Osborne2 notices that Dynabook is a new device.
+Osborne2 fetches Dynabook's identity key and displays a QR code that encodes:
+   - Alice's user ID,
+   - Osborne2's device key (optional),
+   - what it thinks Dynabook's key is, as `other_device_key`,
+   - Alice's master key, both as `key_<key_id>` and `other_user_key`
+     parameters, and
+   - a random shared secret.
+3. Dynabook scans the QR code shown by Osborne2.
+At this point, Dynabook knows Alice's cross-signing key, and so it can trust it to sign other devices.
+It also knows that Osborne2 as the correct key for it.
+4. Dynabook tells Alice that the scan is successful, and sends the `reciprocate` message containing the shared secret.
+5. Upon receipt of the `reciprocate` message, Osborne2 (after checking the shared secret) confirms with Alice that she successfully scanned the QR code.
+6. Alice confirms.
+7. Osborne2 now knows that it has the correct device key for Dynabook, and can sign it with the self-signing key and upload the signature.
+Osborne2 can also trust Dynabook for sending secrets via SSSS.

 ### Verification methods

 This proposal defines three verification methods that can be used in